-- 6. Canadian Pony Club (CPC) wishes to ensure a safe experience for our members at all CPC sanctioned events.
+- 16. Canadian Pony Club (CPC) wishes to ensure a safe experience for our members at all CPC sanctioned events.
 The lack of experience by young people around stallions and the unpredictability of the interaction between stallions and other horses could lead to serious injury to the young people handling/riding their horses.
 Therefore, stallions are not allowed to participate at any events/competitions/testing where the event/competition/testing is sanctioned by CPC, regardless of any other licenses in effect.
-CPC rules will take priority where they differ from all other rules. (added AGM 2012) - 7.
+CPC rules will take priority where they differ from all other rules. (added AGM 2012) - 17.
 Appropriate safety equipment e.g.an ASTM/SEI rated helmet, is required for all mounted activities.
 In some cases, other safety equipment is strongly recommended.
 In some cases, body protector vests are required.
 Going forward, if members are looking to purchase a new vest, it is strongly recommended that they purchase a Beta Level 3 vest (purple label).
-(Revised AGM 2016) - However, to insure all safety equipment meets the minimum safety standards e.g. fit and condition, under no circumstance does the Canadian Pony Club support the loaning of such equipment between members nor does it sanction the purchase of such equipment by branches, regions or national for the purpose of lending out to members. (revised November 2015)
+(Revised AGM 2016)

+However, to ensure all safety equipment meets the minimum safety standards e.g. fit and condition, under no circumstance does the Canadian Pony Club support the loaning of such equipment between members nor does it sanction the purchase of such equipment by branches, regions or national for the purpose of lending out to members. (revised November 2015)

 A body protector vest is mandatory for the warm-up and the cross-country test.
 A body protector vest may also be worn for the warmup and during other tests.
-Body Protector vests must meet or exceed and be appropriately labelled ASTM approved standard F1937 or BETA Level 3 body protector standard.
-(Revised April 2019)
+Body Protector vests must meet or exceed and be appropriately labelled ASTM approved standard F1937-04, European Standard EN 13158-2018 or BETA Level 3 - 2018 body protector standard.
+(Beta level 3 - 2009 will be accepted until January 2024).

-8. Drug and Alcohol Policy (Added SAM 2016)
+18. Drug and Alcohol Policy (Added SAM 2016)